ietf-wg-asdf/SDF/sdf.md

 of them, without repeating it for each definition.

 The value of each group is a JSON map, the keys of which serve for naming the individual definitions in this group, and the corresponding values provide a set of qualities (name-value pairs) for the individual definition.
-(In short, we speak of the map entries as "named sets of qualities".)
+(In short, these map entries are also termed "named sets of qualities".)

 Each group may contain zero or more definitions.
 Each identifier defined creates a new type and term in the target namespace.